trufflesuite/trufflesuite.com/src/tutorial/index.md

 Now that we've created the smart contract, deployed it to our local test blockchain and confirmed we can interact with it via the console, it's time to create a UI so that Pete has something to use for his pet shop!

-Included with the `pet-shop` Truffle Box was code for the app's front-end.
+Included with the `react-pet-shop` Truffle Box was code for the app's front-end.
 That code exists within the `src/` directory.

 The front-end uses [create-react-app](https://create-react-app.dev/) to be as easy as possible to get started.
 The structure of the app is already there; we'll be filling in the functions which are unique to Ethereum.
 This way, you can take this knowledge and apply it to your own front-end development.